moussaclarke/hobbes/README.md

 - to be a full-featured project management tool - this isn't trying to be a monday.com or Jira replacement.
 Try [plane](https://plane.so) if you want a full fat Open Source project management tool.
 - to support non-compliant big tech CalDAV implementations like Yahoo, Apple or Google.
 Ain't nobody got time for that - CalDAV is complex enough as it is.
 - to need any kind of local database - all task data should live on the remote CalDAV server.
+- to support alternative task UI paradigms/views like Kanban boards or GANTT charts.
+Just a simple grid/list of tasks.

 ## Setup